cmacdonald/IRcourseHM/README.md

 For instance, to use your new weighting model, specify the name of the class using the `-w` commandline option

 	CLASSPATH=/path/to/myproject/target/ircourse-1.0-SNAPSHOT.jar bin/terrier batchretrieve -w uk.ac.gla.dcs.models.MyWeightingModel

-A few students may have tcsh as their default unix shell.
-In this case, the same command would look like:

-    setenv CLASSPATH /path/to/myproject/target/ircourse-1.0-SNAPSHOT.jar
-    bin/terrier br -w uk.ac.gla.dcs.models.MyWeightingModel

 Or similarly on Windows:

     SET CLASSPATH="H:\path\to\myproject\target\ircourse-1.0-SNAPSHOT.jar"